shanxue-w/ANI/README.md

 ## Data Access

+For convenience, the files required to support the top-level `run.sh` workflow have been uploaded to this GitHub repository ([https://github.com/shanxue-w/ANI](https://github.com/shanxue-w/ANI)), so users do not need to download them separately from Zenodo before running the script.

-This GitHub repository contains the source code only.
-The datasets used in this work are hosted separately.
+The datasets used in this work are also archived on Zenodo:

 - [Zenodo Link 1](https://doi.org/10.5281/zenodo.17412715)
 - [Zenodo Link 2](https://doi.org/10.5281/zenodo.17412698)